 Try not to run out.
-Make sure you order more tablets from your vet if your supply is getting low.
+Make sure you order more prazosin from your vet if your supply is getting low.
+Missing a dose may cause signs of your pet's disease to return.
 If you do run out, contact your own vet for further advice and restart the course as soon as possible.